 Q: How is shotcrete different from conventional concrete?

 Ans: Conventional concrete is usually delivered to construction sites via ready-mix trucks, placed in the forms, and then vibrated for compaction.
-On the contrary, shotcrete does not require forming or compaction which increases application flexibility and creativity also reducing the labour intensive.
+On the contrary, shotcrete does not require forming or compaction, which increases application flexibility and creativity, also reducing the labour intensity.

 Q: What are the types of shotcrete processes?